metteghijsen/metteghijsen/README.md

 Want to check out my [portfolio](https://metteghijsen.nl/ )?

 ## I'm an IT student at Fontys University of Applied Sciences.
-- 🔭 I'm currently competing in an IT competition at Sogeti.
-In addition, I am also trying to finish my portfolio website as soon as possible.
+- 🔭 Trying to finish my portfolio website as soon as possible.
 - 🌱 I'm currently learning the advancements of Javascript.
 I'm getting started with Vue really soon.
 - 🥅 2022 Goals: Create a complex Vue project.
 - ⚡ Fun fact: I love to play videogames and play guitar!